-We are exposed to so many chemicals in our day to day lives, why would you want to go exposing yourself to any more?
+We are exposed to so many chemicals in our day-to-day lives, why would you want to further expose yourself to them?

 By using olive oil to remove permanent hair dye, you’re avoiding subjecting your tresses to that stress.
 Olive oil also acts as a deep conditioner, so you’re actually helping hair to stay moist.

-And don’t forget, it’s better to use natural hair dye removers on surfaces such as wood to avoid any chemicals ruining your floor.
+And don’t forget, it is also better to use natural hair dye removers on surfaces such as wood to avoid any chemicals ruining your floor.

-Many people are becoming more eco-conscious these days, and are more keen to use products with less effect on the planet.
+Many people are becoming more eco-conscious these days, and are keener to use products with less effect on the planet.

 That’s why consumers are becoming more invested in using natural treatments and techniques as replacements, moving away from chemicals both for their own and the planet’s benefit.